AniruddhaHumane/nd00333-capstone-ML-Engineer/README.md

 # Capstone - Azure Machine Learning Engineer

 ## Overview
-In this project, you are creating two models: one using Automated ML (denoted as AutoML from now on) and one customized model whose hyperparameters are tuned using HyperDrive.
-We specified various configurations for both the ways using which we will be generating our models.
-Once the models are trained we are going to deploy and consume the best performing model.
+In this project, you are creating two models: one using Automated ML and one customized model whose hyperparameters are tuned using HyperDrive.
+We specified AutoML Config and HyperDrive Config respectively to generate multiple models.
+Once the models are trained we identify the best performing model within the AutoML and Hyperdrive and then we deploy and consume the best performing model.

 ## Data
 We have taken the dataset from the Kaggle's credit card fraud detection datasets.